 Installing drip irrigation is a snap for any motivated do-it-yourselfer.
 Consider which areas of your yard need it the most and take measurements to determine how much pipe or hose will be required.

-Drip irrigation can be buried underground or laid over the top and covered with mulch.
+Drip irrigation can be buried underground or laid on the ground and covered with mulch.

 - Use drip irrigation to water oddly shaped sections of your lawn, hanging baskets or vines growing on a trellis that cannot be reached by normal sprinklers or manual watering cans.